tesseract-ocr/tessdata_fast/README.md

 Most of the script models include English training data as well as the script, but not **Cyrillic**, as that would have a major ambiguity problem.

+On Linux, the language based traineddata packages are named `tesseract-ocr-LANG` where LANG is the three letter language code eg. tesseract-ocr-eng (English language), tesseract-ocr-hin (Hindi language), etc.

+On Linux, the script based traineddata packages are named `tesseract-ocr-script-SCRIPT` where SCRIPT is the four letter script code eg. tesseract-ocr-script-latn (Latin Script), tesseract-ocr-script-deva (Devanagari Script), etc.

 ### Data files for a particular script

 Initial capitals in the filename indicate the one model for all languages in that script.